Dial 7-1-1 to get assistance communicating with standard (voice) telephone users.

 Allows speech-disabled persons to voice their conversation.
 A specially trained Florida Relay Operator will listen and repeat the speech-disabled user’s dialogue to the called party.
 No special telephone equipment is needed to use this service.

-Free service for anyone who is deaf or hard of hearing to engage in meetings (in-person or remote), group conversations in a videoconference and multi-party conference call.
+Free service for anyone who is deaf or hard of hearing to engage in group conversations, in a videoconference and multi-party conference call.

 Enhanced Speech to Speech features provide users with the ability to set up call times, contacts, and faster call set up.